 Personal property (i.e., money, clothing, jewelry, etc.) is the responsibility of each student.
-These articles should be kept in the student's possession at all times.
+These articles should always be kept in the student's possession.
 Students should not bring large sums of money or valuable personal property to school.

 SCHOOL VISITORS